duke-bluesmith/bluesmith/README.md

 [Themes Library](https://github.com/tattersoftware/codeigniter4-themes) to add your own themes or even replace the default theme (hint: `./spark themes:add`).

-There are a number of places where displayed names can be changed centrally from the [Settings Library](https://github.com/tattersoftware/codeigniter4-settings), and a built-in CMS that allows for customized text in various places.
+There are a number of places where branding can be changed centrally from the [Settings Library](https://github.com/tattersoftware/codeigniter4-settings), and a built-in CMS that allows for customized text in various places.